agyn-sandbox/sphinx/doc/extdev/event_callbacks.rst

       representing the content of the included file.

    Emitted when a source file has been read.
+   In addition to top-level documents, Sphinx also emits this event for content read via the :dudir:`include` directive to support extensions that transform included reStructuredText using ``source-read``.
+   The ``docname`` for included content corresponds to the included file’s document name (path relative to the source directory, without suffix).
+   Non-reStructuredText includes (e.g. ``:literal:`` or files with unregistered suffixes) do not trigger this event.

    You can process the ``content`` and replace this item to implement source-level transformations.